"And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom. " -Anaïs Nin

 daily life in Cuba

 Before the revolution, Cuba was one of the most advanced and successful countries in Latin America.
 Cuba's capital, Havana, was a "glittering and dynamic city", however, behind the "glitter" was a significant amount of disparity between the working class and the wealthy.
-The country's economy in the early part of the century, fuelled by the sale of sugar to the United States, had grown wealthy.
+The country's economy in the early part of the century, fueled by the sale of sugar to the United States, had grown wealthy.
 Cuba ranked 5th in the hemisphere in per capita income, 3rd in life expectancy, 2nd in per capita ownership of automobiles and telephones, and 1st in the number of television sets per inhabitant.
 Cuba's literacy rate, 76%, was the fourth highest in Latin America.
 Cuba also ranked 11th in the world in the number of doctors per capita.
 Several private clinics and hospitals provided services for the poor.